-The moderate consumption of alcohol is associated with better health and greater longevity.
-That’s in comparison to either abstinence or heavy drinking.
-However, the strong temperance tradition in the US leads many people to resist this medically established fact.
+The moderate drinking of alcohol is linked with better health and longer life.
+That’s compared to either not drinking heavy drinking.
+Yet the strong temperance tradition in the US leads many people to resist this medical fact.
 This reflects how alcohol, tradition, and health are closely related.

 Sante.
 Skoal.
 To your health.
-It’s how we toast each other with “the water of life” from Scotland.
+It’s how we toast each other with “the water of life.”
 Or when we take a “little wine for the stomach’s sake.”
-The Russians say it with a simple proverb.
+The Russians say it with a proverb.
 It’s “Drink a glass of schnapps after your soup and you steal a ruble from the doctor.”

-There’s a long folk tradition in societies that use alcohol successfully.
-It says that alcoholic beverages bring pleasure to a gathering and lift our spirits as well.
+There’s a long folk tradition in societies that use alcohol with success.
+It says that alcohol bring pleasure to a gathering.
+It lifts our spirits.
 And it says alcohol can also improve our health.

 That belief is more than folk wisdom.
-The evidence is clear.
-In short, moderate drinking is associated with better health and longevity.
-That’s in comparison to either abstaining or drinking heavily.
-For example, we now know that
+The medical fact is clear.
+Again, moderate drinking is linked to better health and longer life.
+That’s compared to not or drinking heavily.
+For example, we now know the following.

 - Moderate drinkers tend to live longer.
 One study shows that moderate drinkers have a 21% to 28% lower risk of death from all causes than abstainers.
-Another study, of 12,000 physicians, found that moderate drinkers had the lowest risk of death from all causes during the 13 year study
+Another study, of 12,000 people, found that such drinkers had the lowest risk of death from all causes during the 13 year study

-- Moderate drinkers suffer fewer incidence of a great many other diseases and health problems.
-These include stroke, hypertension, prostate cancer, erectile dysfunction, Alzheimer’s disease, and many more.
+- Moderate drinkers suffer fewer of a great many other diseases and health problems.
+These include stroke, high blood pressure, prostate cancer, ED, Alzheimer’s disease, and many more.
 Even the common cold.
-For more, visit Alcohol and Health: Medical Findings.
+For more, see Alcohol and Health.

 Impact of Temperance Tradition

 We can attribute that misunderstanding, in part, to another cultural tradition in the US.
-That’s the long temperance tradition in this country.
-It demonizes alcohol and drinking, especially spirits.
+That’s the long temperance tradition in the country.
+It demonizes alcohol and drinking.
+Especially distilled spirits (liquor).

-We see that tradition at work.
-For instance, in the reluctance of many people to acknowledge the health benefits of moderate drinking.
+We see that tradition all around.
+For instance, in the reluctance of many people to see the health benefits of moderate drinking.
 This even includes many government officials.
 And many who do acknowledge the benefits want to attribute them to something other than alcohol.
 Or they want to limit the benefits to one kind of beverage.
-For example, only to red wine.
+For instance, only to red wine.
 (See The Red Wine Health Myth.)

-The truth is that the benefits come from the substance alcohol.
-Moreover, they come from using it in moderation.
-The media attention a few years ago to the so-called “French Paradox” led to a great misperception that the health benefits are limited to red wine, and that simply isn’t the case.
-You get equivalent benefits from the moderate consumption of spirits and beer.
+The truth is that the good comes largely from the alcohol itself.
+And they come from using it in moderation.
+The media attention a few years ago to the so-called “French Paradox” led to a great misperception.
+That was that the health benefits are limited to red wine.
+That simply isn’t true.
+You get equivalent benefits from the moderate consumption of beer, white wine, or spirits.

-Is there a way for us to overcome our confusion and ambivalence about alcohol in this country?
+Is there a way for us to overcome our confusion and ambivalence about alcohol in the US?
 I think so.
 A good place to start is by paying attention to cultures outside our own.
-Specifically ones that widely use alcohol with few problems.
+Those that widely use alcohol with few problems.
 They include Italian, Greek, Spanish, Portuguese, and Jews.
 We can benefit a great deal by learning from the experience of these successful groups.

 There are three keys to the successful use of alcohol in these groups.